amird308/plotset-cli/Readme.md

 * data.csv

-⋅⋅⋅sample default data chart for user guide.⋅⋅
+default data chart.

 ***

 * info.json

-⋅⋅⋅you must enter the name and category of the chart in this file.⋅⋅
+you must enter the name and category of the chart in this file.

 ***